enuance/CleanXcode/README.md

 This command will display all locations where files have the name “CleanXcode” It should be the one contained in `/Users/<UserName>/Library/Developer/Xcode/DerivedData/cleanxcode-<GeneratedString>/Build/Products/Debug/`

-5. You can move your executable to a directory of your choosing and run it by entering it in the command line
+5. You can move your executable to a directory of your choosing and run it by entering it's location in the command line

 ```zsh
 % <DirectoryOfYourChoosing>/CleanXcode